 Another angry youtuber responded that going to college is totally normal, so how could you expect people to not do that.
 Surely something so commonplace can’t be sin.

-To clarify, the post definitely did not say it is a sin, but rather that it may do more harm than good and because of that women should forgo.
-It was questioning the wisdom of going to college (the wisdom that is hugely present in society) and giving a different recommendation based on several different points, not condemning those who chose college.
+To clarify, the post definitely did not say it is a sin.
+Rather that it may do more harm than good and because of that women should forgo.
+It was questioning the wisdom of going to college (the wisdom that is hugely present in society) and giving a different recommendation based on several different points.
+This is different than not condemning those who chose college.
 (Additionally as Christians we are aliens in this world so normalcy of a practice is not evidence that it is good.)

 Even in Christian culture there’s an unquestioned encouragement to attend college.